angulito/t3chfest-hackathon-2019/README.md

 URL: https://growandharvest-balanced-fox.eu-gb.mybluemix.net/

-*Note: As it is deployed using a free account, probably this app will disappear in the short future if it has not enough requests.*
+*Note: As it is deployed using a free account, this app will probably disappear soon if it has not enough requests.*